nlefrancois6/Phys-321-Project/README.md

 helper_functions.py: contains all of the functions used for calculating posterior probabilities, correlated error model, MCMC fit analysis & plotting, animation of the fit, and overlaying the two posterior probability distributions.

-SNe_MCMC_animation.gif: Animation showing how the fit moves over the first few steps
+SNe_MCMC_animation.gif: Animation showing how the fit moves over the first 100 steps

-WMAP_MCMC_animation.gif: Animation showing how the fit moves over the first few steps
+WMAP_MCMC_animation.gif: Animation showing how the fit moves over the first 100 steps

 tests/test_helper_functions.py: Unit tests with nose library.
 Tests cover the components of the WMAP & SNe probability functions.